Mar 11th, 2020

 Inclusive entertainment subscriptions are one perk offered by some of the networks and EE performs well here.
-With inclusive access to the BT Sport & Apple Music apps for all pay monthly customers, EE offers a perk that saves customers on two premium subscription services.
+With inclusive access to the BT Sport, Apple Music & MTV Play apps for all pay monthly customers, EE offers a perk that saves customers on multiple premium subscription services.

 However, there is a downside, you wont find these included for the entire length of the contract.
-Apple Music is only available for 6 months and the BT Sport App for only 3 months.
+Apple Music & MTV Play are only available for 6 months and the BT Sport App for only 3 months.
 After this, unless you cancel these offers you will have to pay for them.

 Sim Deals & Phone Contracts

 EE has a range of SIM only contracts which cater for low data users all the way up to unlimited data contracts catering to the heavy data user.
 These plans are all on minimum 12 month contract and come with varied benefit depending on the price plan you go for.

 In terms of handsets all EE deals are 24 months and they have a range of devices from low end all the way to the latest flagship models from your popular brands such as Apple, & Samsung.
 EE has more expensive deals but they have the superior network, speeds and customer perks.